valapi/guide/src/resources/Intro.md

 -----------

-`@ing3kth/valapi` is a NodeJS package that make more easier to use Valorant API
+`valorant.ts` is a NodeJS package that make more easier to use Valorant API

 - All-in-one package
 - Support Multi-factor Authentication (2FA)